seenons/seenons-be-assignment/README.md

 ## The assignment

-Before a customer can request their waste to be collected via Seenons, we need to verify which waste streams are available for pickup at a given date.
-The task is to complete two services, one of them to retrieve availability of service providers and another to register the collection.
+---

     We have divided the assignment into what we called "gates", these gates are references to engineering skills that we are looking for in a future colleague.
     Some of them are required, some of them give you bonus points.

+    The task is to atleast complete two services
+    - Tetrieve availability of service providers for a given location and date.
+    - Register the collection of a waste stream by a service provider.

-We purposely made this project framework-agnostic, and it only contains the bare minimum to perform the necessary use cases but make sure to apply the same concepts that you would use in a real-world scenario when exposing an API.
+    We purposely made this project framework-agnostic, and it only contains the bare minimum to perform the necessary use cases.

+    We have provided you with a domain model representation and a set of requirements that you can use as a reference to complete the assignment.

 ## The output

+---

-Make as many changes are you see fit for each gate, just make sure that these changes are functional.
+    - Make as many changes are you see fit for each evaluation gate, just make sure that these changes are functional.

-In case you make changes to the data model (opportunity), be sure to include a diagram that explains it.
+    - In case you make changes to the data model (as an opportunity), be sure to include a diagram that explains it.

-Ensure that test coverage is adequate and that it matches what you would deliver as a product engineer.
+    - Ensure that test coverage is adequate and that it matches what you would deliver as a product engineer.
+    - Create a new readme file that explains your take on the assignment, your thought process, and any other information that you think is relevant.

 ## Technologies Used

+---

 This project is built using the following technologies: